beeware/.github/CODE_OF_CONDUCT.md

   4. **Promotional materials.** Sharing marketing or other commercial content in a way that is outside the norms of the community.
   5. **Excessive communication.** Disrespecting the time and space of others by engaging in an unacceptable volume of communication.
   6. **Unhelpful communication.** Offering opinions without relevant experience in the topic being discussed, entering into an ongoing discussion without first gaining familiarity with the history of the topic, or making contributions that are off-topic or otherwise distracting.
-  7. **Irresponsible messaging.** Failing to responsibly present content which includes, links or describes any other restricted behaviors.
+  7. **Irresponsible messaging.** Presenting content which includes, links, or describes other restricted behaviors without a relevant reason and appropriate prior warnings for consumers of that content.
   8. Other conduct that could reasonably be considered **unprofessional or inappropriate**.

 ## Reporting an issue <a name="reporting-an-issue"></a>